PyO3/pyo3/guide/src/building_and_distribution.md

 #### Minimum Python version for `abi3`

 Because a single `abi3` wheel can be used with many different Python versions, PyO3 has feature flags `abi3-py37`, `abi3-py38`, `abi3-py39` etc. to set the minimum required Python version for your `abi3` wheel.
-For example, if you set the `abi3-py37` feature, your extension wheel can be used on all Python 3 versions from Python 3.7 and up. `maturin` and `setuptools-rust` will give the wheel a name like `my-extension-1.0-cp37-abi3-manylinux2020_x86_64.whl`.
+For example, if you set the `abi3-py37` feature, your native module wheel can be used on all Python 3 versions from Python 3.7 and up. `maturin` and `setuptools-rust` will give the wheel a name like `my-extension-1.0-cp37-abi3-manylinux2020_x86_64.whl`.

-As your extension module may be run with multiple different Python versions you may occasionally find you need to check the Python version at runtime to customize behavior.
+As your native module may be run with multiple different Python versions you may occasionally find you need to check the Python version at runtime to customize behavior.
 See [the relevant section of this guide](./building_and_distribution/multiple_python_versions.html#checking-the-python-version-at-runtime) on supporting multiple Python versions at runtime.

-PyO3 is only able to link your extension module to abi3 version up to and including your host Python version.
+PyO3 is only able to link your native module to abi3 version up to and including your host Python version.
 E.g., if you set `abi3-py38` and try to compile the crate with a host of Python 3.7, the build will fail.

 > Note: If you set more that one of these `abi3` version feature flags the lowest version always wins.
 For example, with both `abi3-py37` and `abi3-py38` set, PyO3 would build a wheel which supports Python 3.7 and up.

-#### Building `abi3` extensions without a Python interpreter
+#### Building `abi3` native modules without a Python interpreter

 As an advanced feature, you can build PyO3 wheel without calling Python interpreter with the environment variable `PYO3_NO_PYTHON` set.
-Also, if the build host Python interpreter is not found or is too old or otherwise unusable, PyO3 will still attempt to compile `abi3` extension modules after displaying a warning message.
+Also, if the build host Python interpreter is not found or is too old or otherwise unusable, PyO3 will still attempt to compile `abi3` native modules after displaying a warning message.
 On Unix-like systems this works unconditionally; on Windows you must also set the `RUSTFLAGS` environment variable to contain `-L native=/path/to/python/libs` so that the linker can find `python3.lib`.